starcruizer/SchoolZ/README.md

 # Schoolz
-## A school wesite base don CodeIgniter framework for PHP
+## A school website based on CodeIgniter framework for PHP